zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    This event is generated when a notice begins to be suppressed.

-   :ts: time indicating then when the notice to be suppressed occured.
+   :ts: time indicating then when the notice to be suppressed occurred.

    :suppress_for: length of time that this notice should be suppressed.